 - Serum adrenocorticotropic hormone.

-- Cosintropin, which is a form of ACTH medication.
+- Cosyntropin is a form of ACTH medication.

 These corticosteroids are mainly what one would call stress hormones.

-ACTH plays a role in helping regulate the amount of cortisol in the bloodstream relative to the amount that is produced.
+ACTH plays a role in helping regulate the amount of Cortisol in the bloodstream relative to the amount produced.

-The levels of this hormone usually decrease with increasing amounts of cortisol, so that there is a way to “plug” the amount.
+The levels of this hormone usually decrease with increasing amounts of Cortisol, so there is a way to “plug” the part.

 Conversely, when cortisol levels are too low, ACTH will increase to stimulate the adrenal glands to secrete more cortisone to balance the amount of both in the body.

-This is known as negative feedback, which is a common mechanism in the body to regulate hormone levels and the activities of hormone-producing organs.
+This is known as negative feedback, a common mechanism in the body to regulate hormone levels and the activities of hormone-producing organs.

-Along with blood tests, a urinary free cortisol test or a urinary ketosteroid test can also sometimes be done in which the urine is collected over a 24-hour period.
+Along with blood tests, a urinary-free cortisol test or a urinary ketosteroid test can also sometimes be done in which the urine is collected over 24 hours.

 Causes of low levels of corticotropin

-Lower hormone levels than normal may be due to:
+Lower hormone levels than usual may be due to:

-- Cushing’s syndrome related to an adrenal tumor.
+- Cushing’s syndrome is related to an adrenal tumor.

 - Conditions that affect the pituitary gland ( hypopituitarism ).

-- Side effect of pituitary surgery or radiotherapy.
+- A side effect of pituitary surgery or radiotherapy.

 Diseases due to ACTH malfunction

-The excess of ACTH causes a syndrome called Cushing’s disease where the body begins to store excess fat, increases the concentration of blood sugar and blood pressure.
+The excess of ACTH causes a syndrome called Cushing’s disease, where the body begins to store excess fat and increases the concentration of blood sugar and blood pressure.

-This particular disease can be caused by both problems at the level of the adrenal system, but it can be caused mainly by ACTH overproduced by a pituitary tumor.
+This particular disease can be caused by both problems at the level of the adrenal system, but it can be driven mainly by ACTH overproduced by a pituitary tumor.